Sandboxes-ant/Banking-Sandbox/README.md

 ## Iterations

 ### Iteration 1 - The basics of an account
 What we want to create here is some of the basics of an account.
-What is the basic properties of an account?
+What is the basic abilities of an account?

 - It has to hold some amount of money (However it can be 0)
 - It cannot go below 0